 The Netherlands was the country of birth of 37% of the suspects and 29% of the perpetrators of sexual exploitation.
-Further analysis showed that 50% (20) of the suspects born in the Netherlands were ultimately convicted of human trafficking, compared with 71% (48) of the suspects who were born in a country other than the Netherlands.14 Accordingly, suspects born in the Netherlands were convicted of human trafficking relatively less frequently than suspects born in other countries.15 The principal countries of birth of suspects and perpetrators from Eastern Europe were Hungary, Bulgaria, Romania and Poland.
-Other common countries of birth were Turkey, Morocco, Iraq and the Netherlands (31.2)16 and those who were born in other countries (31.7).17 18 The 12 female suspects were born in the following countries: the Netherlands (3), Bulgaria (2), Thailand (2), Hungary (1), Romania (1), Poland (1), Australia (1) and Indonesia (1).
+Further analysis showed that 50% (20) of the suspects born in the Netherlands were ultimately convicted of human trafficking, compared with 71% (48) of the suspects who were born in a country other than the Netherlands.
+Accordingly, suspects born in the Netherlands were convicted of human trafficking relatively less frequently than suspects born in other countries.
+The principal countries of birth of suspects and perpetrators from Eastern Europe were Hungary, Bulgaria, Romania and Poland.
+Other common countries of birth were Turkey, Morocco, Iraq and the Netherlands Antilles.
+There was little difference in the average age of the suspects who were born in the Netherlands (31.2)16 and those who were born in other countries (31.7).
+The 12 female suspects were born in the following countries: the Netherlands (3), Bulgaria (2), Thailand (2), Hungary (1), Romania (1), Poland (1), Australia (1) and Indonesia (1).
 The three Dutch female suspects were aged 40, 32 and 22.